Case Studies

 Case study: Making NFTs for the metaverse

-Visioning Lab became curious about the crypto-art community so in November 2021, we launched the first piece of our NFT collection, Cities of Butterflies, on the KnownOrigin website.
+Visioning Lab became curious about the crypto-art community so we launched an NFT collection, Cities of Butterflies, on the KnownOrigin website.
 This animation, story, composite and co-production brought together our learning over the past 2 years.

 We also raised funding from Innovate UK to explore the commercial potential for using the PopupView platform to support the capture of 3D NFTs.

 This work helped us understand the metaverse as a parallel virtual world.
-To explore this further, we created a story concept about a future world where ‘Astrojacks’ used time-travel to return to the past encountering key moments in history.
+We created a story concept about a future world where ‘Astrojacks’ used time-travel to return to the past encountering key moments in history.
 These AstroJacks were released as NFTs on the KnownOrigin platform and the story concept explored through the Webtoon platform.
 We came to understand our activity as working on different parts of a whole.

 The Visioning Lab team discuss the development of NFTs